BrenPatF/Sandbox/README.md

 # sandbox - Just to test out README.md ideas<div id="topOfVisibleArea"></div>

 # timer-set
 Facilitates code timing for instrumentation and other purposes, with very small footprint in both code and resource usage.
+Windows version.

 ## Usage (extract from main-col-group.js)
 ```js